top of page

 • Jaw clenching or nighttime grinding (bruxism)

-Stress physiology, dental procedures, injury, postural strain, and cervical spine tension can all contribute.
+Stress physiology, dental issues, injury, postural strain, and cervical spine tension can all contribute.

 Facial Pain & Trigeminal Neuralgia